020 88309782

 5 Common Floor Sanding Mistakes and How to Avoid Them

 5 common floor sanding mistakes and how to avoid themAs a wood floor sanding company with many years of experience in the field, we have worked on so many wonderful solid wood, engineered wood, and parquet floors that it is impossible to remember them all.
-Wood floor sanding and refinishing projects are our favourite because of the dramatic change they can make for worn, distressed, and generally tired and sad real wood floors.
-Wood floor sanding can not only significantly improve the appearance of every wooden floor, but it is also very beneficial in terms of improving the floor's durability, hard-wearing power, longevity, protection.
-Wood floors get worn and even damaged due to everyday use, high traffic, heavy footfall, and a number of other factors that will affect the appearance and condition of your wooden floor over the years.
+Wood floor sanding and refinishing projects are our favourites because of the dramatic change they can make for worn, distressed, and generally tired and sad real wood floors.
+Wood floor sanding can not only significantly improve the appearance of every wooden floor, but it is also very beneficial in terms of improving the floor's durability, hard-wearing power, longevity, and protection.
+Wood floors get worn and even damaged due to everyday use, high traffic, heavy footfall, and many other factors that will affect the appearance and condition of your wooden floor over the years.

 While these are some typical traces of time and everyday use that leave imperfections that can be easily handled, unfortunately, there are some cases when floor owners have tried their best at a DIY wood floor sanding and renovation project but they failed.
 Sometimes DIY attempts can turn into such a nightmare that the final result is beyond repair.
-Fortunately, such situations are rare thing.
-But still, if you decide to sand your floor on your own but you are not sure what you are doing, of you have just experienced a very poor floor sanding performance by someone who calls themselves a floor sanding specialist but they are really not when real professionals step into the game, wood floor sanding mistakes can be handled.
+Fortunately, such situations are a rare thing.
+But still, if you decide to sand your floor on your own but you are not sure what you are doing, or you have just experienced a very poor floor sanding performance by someone who calls themselves a floor sanding specialist but they are not when real professional step into the game, wood floor sanding mistakes can be handled.
 Today we would like to discuss the top 5 of the most common wood floor sanding mistakes and tell you how to avoid them.

 Paying too much attention to the edges